ChongzhouFang/ChongzhouFang.github.io/_pages/about.md

 </div>

 ## News
+- Oct.
+2025: We will be organizing [LLMs for Hardware Design Challenge](https://www.iccd-conf.com/llm_competition.html) at ICCD 2025!
+- Sep.
+2025: We will be hosting the [Workshop on LLM Assisted Security and Trust Exploration (LAST-X)](https://last-x-workshop.github.io/) at NDSS 2026!
 - Aug.
 2025: Our paper about continuous authentication based on PPG was accepted by NDSS 2026.
+- Aug.
+2025: I joined Rochester Institute of Technology as an Assistant Professor.
 - Mar.
 2025: I will serve on the TPC for NDSS'26.
-- Mar.
-2025: I will join Rochester Institute of Technology as an Assistant Professor this fall.
 - Nov.
 2024: [Our FPGA attack paper](https://dl.acm.org/doi/10.1145/3576915.3616606) was selected as the Runner-Up for the Technical Impact Award during the CSAW '24 Applied Research Competition.
 - Oct.
 2024: [Our FPGA attack paper](https://dl.acm.org/doi/10.1145/3576915.3616606) was selected as a finalist in the CSAW '24 Applied Research Competition (15 out of 194 submissions).
 - Aug.
 2024: I presented our [evaluation for LLM for code analysis](https://chongzhoufang.github.io/files/security2024slides.pdf) at Usenix Security'24 in Philadelphia.